guariglia/HDA/readme.md

 Analysis included the use of both R scripts and Python Jupyter scripts.

-The following scripts were for data preparation:
+**Data Preparation.** The following scripts were for data preparation:
 | script                            | Description                                                                                                                                                                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 003 Twitter API Import.R | Import Twitter Data |